tablexi/capistrano3-unicorn/README.md

-# Capistrano Unicorn
+# Capistrano3 Unicorn

-This is a capistrano v3 plugin that integrates Unicorn tasks into capistrano deployment scripts; it was heavily inspired by [sosedoff/capistrano-unicorn](https://github.com/sosedoff/capistrano-unicorn) but written from scratch to use the capistrano 3 syntax and be markedly simpler.
+This is a capistrano v3 plugin that integrates Unicorn tasks into capistrano deployment scripts; it was heavily inspired by [sosedoff/capistrano-unicorn](https://github.com/sosedoff/capistrano-unicorn) but written from scratch to use the capistrano 3 syntax.

 ### Gotchas

 - The `unicorn:start` task invokes unicorn as `bundle exec unicorn`.
-If you don't want this, you're out of luck for now.

 - When running tasks not during a full deployment, you may need to run the `rvm:hook`: